mvladimirova/MyOrganizer/README.md

 MyOrganizer
 ==========

+<h1>About the application:</h1>
+This will be an organizer in which you can save events.
+It will have different types for searching and different views.

 <h2>Main Part(for next milesotne)</h2>
 - enter and save events to a file(DB in future)
 - when adding an event mark if it is onetime, dayly, monthly or an annual event